 Filing the petition

-The petition will be evaluated and USCIS will decide whether to approve it or deny it.
-In case they deny it, the U.S employer cannot hire the employee and must try to petition again.
+USCIS evaluates the petition and decides whether to approve it.
+In case they deny it, the US employer cannot hire the employee and must try to petition again.
 If the petition is approved, the case goes to the National Visa Center (NVC).

 NVC will then send a package to the foreign worker in any of the categories.
 The package will contain the case number and invoice ID number which the foreign worker can use for applying.
 The package will also have instructions on the process of applying.
 However, since there is a cap on the number of visas, NVC will only send this package when the priority date of the foreign worker becomes current.